fsprojects/FsHttp/README.md

 ---

-## FsHttp ❤️ PXL-Clock
+## FsHttp ❤️ PXL Clock

-Allow us a bit of advertising for our PXL-Clock!
+Allow us a bit of advertising for our PXL Clock!
 It's a fun device, made with ❤️ - and it's programmable almost as easy as you write requests with FsHttp :)

 <p align="center">
   <a href="https://www.pxlclock.com">